-1. Introduction to the Waitakere Ranges
+1) Introduction to the Waitakere Ranges

 The Waitakere Ranges are a massive area made up of 16,000 hectares of land.
 There truly is no shortage of places to explore as you make your way around.
-From the coastline to the forest, the ranges are full of wildfire and scenic natural attractions.
+From the coastline to the forest, the ranges are full of wildlife and scenic natural attractions.

-With that said though, there are still plenty of trails to take part of that are open and this guide will go over several of them.
+With that said though, there are still plenty of trails to take part of that are open, and this guide will go over several of them.

-This guide will not only go over some of the “official” walks in the Waitakare Ranges but will also go over some must visit places along the way.
+I will not only go over some of the “official” walks in the Waitakare Ranges but will also go over some must visit places along the way.
 So with that said let’s get into it!

-2. How to Get To & Around the Waitakere Ranges
+2) How to Get To & Around the Waitakere Ranges

 Now if you are driving on your own do note that some of the roads down can be quite curvy and dangerous.
 You will be swerving your way down the mountainside so be ready for some very tight turns.
 Always be sure to take it slow and adhere to any speed limit signs posted.